 ADDITIONAL STEPS TO TAKE BEFORE TRAVELING

 Notify your credit and debit card banks about the dates during which you will be out of the country so that you will not be flagged for fraudulent activities.
+Also ask your bank to waive the ATM withdrawal fee as an exception during the time that you are abroad; some banks will do this and others will not, but it is always worth it to ask.

 Leave the Puentes contact information with your family or point of contact.

-Preferred toiletries (if you use tampons with applicators, those are hard to find here)
+Preferred toiletries (If you use tampons with applicators, those are hard to find here.)

 Suitcase lock to store any valuables while traveling